Pearl Charles

 Pearl Charles (born May 11, 1991) is an American singer-songwriter from Los Angeles, California.
 Her sound is a melding of 1960s rock and 1970s cosmic country.

 Education

 Pearl Charles earned a BFA in music from CalArts.

 Music

 Pearl Charles got her start as a musician at age 18 in a country duo called the Driftwood Singers, with Christian Lee Hutson.
 She then went on to join a garage rock band called the Blank Tapes as drummer.

 Charles began a solo project in 2012, and released her first solo record, a 2015 self-titled EP on Burger Records.

 According to Billboard, Charles is a genre-blending artist in the style of Lana Del Rey and Jenny Lewis, with "subdued vocals and more uptempo, playful production".

 Kanine Records released her full-length debut album, titled Sleepless Dreamer, in 2018.

 Personal life

-Pearl is the daughter of Larry Charles.
+Charles is the daughter of Larry Charles.

-Pearl is a frequent collaborator with Los Angeles fashion designer Philip Seastrom.
+She is a frequent collaborator with Los Angeles fashion designer Philip Seastrom.